Posts contain affiliate links, meaning if you click though my links I may earn a commission. See my disclosure for more details.

-I know, it feels like way to early to even be mentioning the C-word yet, and it is a bit really, but Christmas has this tendency to sneak up on you fast!
-For a lot of people Christmas can be an expensive time of year, with extra money spent on things like food and drink, travelling to see relatives and of course gifts.
+For a lot of people Christmas is an expensive time of year, with extra money spent on things like food and drink, travelling to see relatives and, of course, gifts.

 In fact the average spend on Christmas per adult was reported by The Independent to be upwards of £750!
-With this kind of spending it’s easy to see how people can get into debt or have to rely on using credit cards to cover Christmas costs.
-However, thinking about and planning for it early (the earlier the better) can help you have a debt free, stress free Christmas.
+With this kind of spending it’s easy to see how people can get into debt or end up relying on credit to pay for their festive spending.

 Use an automatic savings app

-If you find it tricky to save, or aren’t sure you can afford to, using an app such as Plum or Cleo can be really useful.
-They’re really handy finance assistants (bots) that run in Messenger.
-You simply connect it to your bank and it works out how much you can afford to save, and then automatically shifts small amounts into your savings.
+You simply connect to your bank and it works out how much you can afford to save, then automatically shifts small amounts into your savings.
 Those small amounts can really build up, and you should find that come Christmas you have a nice little pot, and you didn’t even notice it missing!
-This post has more information about how it works.

 Keep a change jar